 Once the mushrooms have soaked, remove the mushrooms and either cut them in half or leave them whole if they are small enough.
 You can also slice them if that is your preference.
 Strain the mushroom broth through a fine mesh sieve to catch any grit.
 Set aside the broth and the mushrooms.

-Add the beef broth, mushroom broth, sliced garlic, white of the green onion, salt, white pepper and dark soy into a pot and bring to a boil.
+Add the beef broth, mushroom broth, sliced garlic, onions, white of the green onion, salt, white pepper and dark soy into a pot and bring to a boil.
 Once boiling add the mushrooms and bring the heat down to a simmer.
 Allow to simmer for 15-20 minutes.
 Taste and adjust flavorings according.

 To prepare your steak, add a bit of oil into a skillet and bring up to a medium high heat.
 Sear the steak for 3 minutes on each side for medium rare.
 Cook for longer if you prefer your meat cooked more well.
 Remember that the heat of the soup will cook the steak a little more.
 Place the steak on a cutting board and allow to rest for 3 -5 minutes.
 Thinly slice the steak.